Guides

 The uploader will check the file for errors before adding the emission factors in the file to your list of private emission factors - it will look something like this:

-Display private data
+Display private emission factors

 Replace a private emission factor